RamesesDev/ETRACS2/patches/patch-2.02.002/ReadMe.txt

 - Add option to calculate bldg age based on dtoccupied only (surigao)
 - Blank material info when material code is "-".
 This is a temporary fix since the bugs in framework related.
+- Liquidation: allow selection of cashier instead of automatically assigned
+- Add "Close" on deposit screen
+-